hemiptera/bdd/README.md

-#BDD - Binary Data Definition and Processing
+# BDD - Binary Data Definition and Processing

 BDD is a domain specific language used to describe binary data and allow efficient extraction and manipulation.

-## Inital Tasks
+## Initial Tasks

 - [ ] Create arithmetic parser
 - [ ] Binary and byte arrays